PhaceBP/layered_jee_application/README.md

-# Standard layered JEE 7 application to training purpose.
+# Standard layered JEE 7 application for training purposes.
 This repository created for JEE internal trainings

 1. You can build with this project with mvn clean install command from the root folder.